Download & Other Tools

 - Why This Topic Is Important

-2. As cited on kidsdata.org, Children Living with One or More Foreign-Born Parent (Regions of 65,000 Residents or More).
-(2014).
-American Community Survey, U.S. Census Bureau.
-Retrieved from: http://factfinder2.census.gov/
+2. As cited on kidsdata.org, Children living with one or more foreign-born parent (regions of 65,000 residents or more).
+(2015).
+U.S. Census Bureau, American Community Survey.
+Retrieved from: http://factfinder.census.gov

 - How Children Are Faring

-According to 2012 estimates, 50% of California children ages 0-17 live with one or more foreign-born parents.
-This percentage has been relatively steady since 2007, though figures vary widely among California counties.
-For example, an estimated 63% of children in Santa Clara County had foreign-born parents, compared to 10% in Shasta County in 2010-2012.
+According to 2014 estimates, 49% of California children ages 0-17 lived with one or more foreign-born parents.
+This percentage is similar to previous years, though figures vary among California counties.
+For example, an estimated 63% of children in Santa Clara County had foreign-born parents, compared to 6% in Lassen County in 2010-14.

-An estimated 7% of California children ages 5-17 were born outside the U.S. in 2012.
+An estimated 6% of California children ages 5-17 were born outside the U.S. in 2014.
 The figure is lower for young children ages 0-4 (2%).
-Among adults, the foreign-born estimate was 17% for ages 18-24 and 38% for ages 25-64.
-Between 2007 and 2012, the statewide percentage of immigrant children and youth ages 0-24 declined slightly, figures for adults ages 25 to 64 remained fairly steady, and figures for Californians ages 65 and over increased slightly.
+An estimated 15% of adults ages 18-24 and 38% ages 25-64 were born outside of the U.S. Compared to 2007 estimates, the statewide percentage of immigrant children and youth ages 0-24 was lower in 2014, whereas the figure for adults ages 25 to 64 was similar, and the figure for Californians ages 65 and older was higher.

 - Policy Implications

 Children of immigrants are more likely to be low-income than children of native-born parents (1).
 Immigrant children, particularly those in low-income households, often confront hardships in accessing health care, safety-net public benefits, and quality education (2, 3, 4).
 In 2013, California passed immigration reform to target these disparities in immigrant families, supporting better outcomes for children (5).
 California offers some benefits to undocumented immigrant children that would not be available under federal law, including Medi-Cal, post-secondary financial aid, and domestic worker protections for their parents (5, 6).
 However, enforcement of other immigration regulations can have a negative effect on children.
 For example, the deportation of a parent or legal caregiver can cause family instability and economic hardship, and can exacerbate mental health problems (7, 8).
-New considerations of parental rights will ensure the unnecessary disruption of those rights and encourage parental stability for children (9).
-Additionally, the federal Deferred Action for Childhood Arrivals (DACA) program has been viewed as important temporary relief from deportation, expanding the socioeconomic mobility and trajectories for these DACA-eligible youth (10).
+New considerations of parental rights can help ensure those rights are respected and encourage parental stability for children (9).

-- Ensuring that federal immigration reform is comprehensive and includes more efficient pathways to citizenship and other legal statutes to promote family unity, such as providing basic support and child welfare services to immigrant children (2, 3, 7)
+- Ensuring that federal immigration reform is comprehensive and includes more efficient pathways to citizenship and other legal statutes that promote family unity; these may include providing basic support and child welfare services to immigrant children (2, 3, 7)